jngrad/espresso/doc/sphinx/installation.rst

 Installing requirements on Windows via WSL
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-To run |es| on Windows, use the Linux subsystem.
+To run |es| on Windows, use the Linux subsystem (WSL).
 For that you need to

 * follow `these instructions <https://learn.microsoft.com/en-us/windows/wsl/install>`__ to install Ubuntu
 * start Ubuntu (or open an Ubuntu tab in `Windows Terminal <https://apps.microsoft.com/detail/9n0dx20hk701?hl=en-us&gl=US>`__)